Edditoria/numbo/README.md

 Convert number and monetary amount to written text.
 Also helpful for writing cheques (checks).

+# Features

-Currently this repo is still in contruction.
+This repo is still in contruction.
 Please stay tuned.
+Currently, you can convert number to text.

+Planned features:

+- [x] convert number to written text
+- [x] provide basic tools for plugin development
+- [ ] check before convert
+- [ ] convert monetary amount to written text
+- [ ] add Chinese via plugin

-# Planned Usage (Not implement yet!)
+# Usage

 `numbo` can be installed via npm or run in browser directly.